 How to verify email addresses?

-One of the best ways to ensure that they do so is to check email addresses on your list to ensure they are valid.
 Verification is a valuable tool in any email marketer’s belt.
 Deciding to validate the email addresses on your list, allows you to eliminate invalid addresses and disposable email addresses which results in improving your sender reputation and keeping your email account healthy.

 Email validation is a simple way to improve your email campaign and in general your email marketing.
-The simplest way to verify an email address is to simply send an email to it.
+The simplest way to verify an email address is to simply send a verification email to it.
 If you get a hard bounce, you can remove the email from your mailing list.
-This is an inelegant solution.
-It can harm your sender reputation, get you added to spam lists and mess up your metrics.
-Sending test emails is better than continuing to email bad addresses.
-However, there are some better options.

 Another approach is to send a test email from a dummy account.
 This is an extremely simple solution and moderately fast.